vickeymadhukar/DocDelivery/README.md

-DocDelivery is package/delivery traking app which aims to minamize the efforts of the user to track his/her packages/deliveries
+DocDelivery is package/delivery tracking app which aim to minamize the efforts of the user to track his/her packages/deliveries

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)
+#jaimatadi